MicrosoftDocs/common-data-model-and-service/entity-reference/entity-tables/person-organization-group.md

 DefaultIdentification|DefaultIdentification field group|HouseholdId<br>FullName

 ## HouseholdMember (Household member) Entity
-A person that is a member of a household.
+A person who is a member of a Household entity.

 Field | Description
 ---|---